Fourier Multipliers on the Heisenberg groups revisited: Introduction and the main results

+We notice that if $n$ is even then the number of derivatives required in the theorems stated above equals to $n+2$.
+Also, when $n$ is odd, we have to consider one more extra derivative in the hypothesis because of some technical reasons.
+Therefore one could expect that the results are not sharp.
+Infact, for spectral multipliers associated to the sub-Laplacian, one can prove Theorem \ref{th:Main1} using $n+2$ derivatives (see \cite{BFP}) for any given $n$.
+Proving the above theorems for $n+1$ derivatives are interesting open problems.

 The paper is structured as follows.
-In the second section we will discuss some preliminaries about Heisenberg groups.
-In the third section we will show that the differential-difference operators defined here are actually similar to that of \cite{L}.
-Third section is devoted for proving some crucial estimates and also proving Theorem \ref{th:Main}.
-In fourth section Theorem \ref{th:Main1} will be proved.
-In the last section we will prove \ref{th:spec}.
+In Section \ref{sec:preli} we will discuss some preliminaries about Heisenberg groups.
+In Section \ref{sec:relat} we will show that the differential-difference operators defined here are actually similar to that of \cite{L}.
+Section \ref{sec:main} is devoted to proving some crucial estimates and also proving Theorem \ref{th:Main}.
+In Section \ref{sec:proofm}, Theorem \ref{th:Main1} will be proved.